Measure estimation on a manifold explored by a diffusion process: Preliminaries

 \subsection{The elliptic operator $ \mathcal{A}$}

 Consider an elliptic operator $\cA$ on $\cM$ satisfying Assumption~\ref{assump:A}.
-As mentioned previously, using the carr\'e du champ $\Gamma$ defined by \eqref{eq:carre-du-champ}, $\cA$ satisfies a Green's formula~\eqref{eq:green-formula-generalA}.
-Furthermore, as a uniformly elliptic operator of second order on a compact manifold without boundary, symmetric with respect to the measure $\mu$, the operator $\cA$ is essentially self-adjoint with respect to $L^2(\mu)$, and its spectrum is discrete (see e.g. \cite[Chapter 6]{Evans1998}, \cite{toan-thesis}).
+As mentioned previously, using the \textit{carré du champ} $\Gamma$ defined by \eqref{eq:carre-du-champ}, $\cA$ satisfies a Green's formula~\eqref{eq:green-formula-generalA}.
+Furthermore, as a uniformly elliptic operator of second order on a compact manifold without boundary, symmetric with respect to the measure $\mu$, the operator $\cA$ is essentially self-adjoint with respect to $L^2(\mu)$, and its spectrum is discrete (see {Appendix \ref{appendix:selfadjoint}, also} e.g. \cite[Chapter 6]{Evans1998} and \cite{toan-thesis}).
 Consequently, there exist functions $\PAR{\psi_i }_{ i \in \mathbb{N}} $ and a sequence of real numbers $0=\gamma_0 < \gamma_1 \le \gamma_2 \le \cdots $ such that \begin{enumerate}[label=(\roman*)] \item[(i)] for each $i$, $\psi_i$ is an eigenfunction of $-\cA$ associated to the eigenvalue $\gamma_i$ (counted with multiplicity); \item[(ii)] $\PAR{ \psi_i}_{i\in \mathbb{N}}$ is an orthonormal basis of $L^2(\mu)$. \end{enumerate}

 Let $L^2_0(\mu):=\BRA{f\in L^2(\mu): \int_\cM f\dd \mu=0}$.
 As for the Laplace-Beltrami operator, we introduce the operators $\cA^{-1}$ and $\PAR{-\cA}^{-1/2}$ defined for $f\in L^2_0(\mu)$ by

 with $\alpha_i=\int_\cM f\psi_i\dd \mu$.
 At last, we denote by $(P_t)_{t\ge 0}$ the semigroup of a diffusion process $(X_t)_{t\ge 0}$ with generator $\cA$.
 Then, for $f\in L^2(\mu)$, $f=\sum_{i\ge 0}\alpha_i\psi_i$ with $\alpha_i=\int_\cM f\psi_i\dd \mu$, we have